dnwarnock/sample.async.websockets/docs/Using-cmd-line.md

 $ mvn install -DskipTests=true
 ```

-In addition to publishing the war to the local maven repository, the built war file is copied into the apps directory of the server configuration located in the async-websocket-wlpcfg directory:
+In addition to publishing the WAR to the local Maven repository, the built WAR file is copied into the apps directory of the server configuration located in the async-websocket-wlpcfg directory:

 ```text
 async-websocket-wlpcfg